 My father came to me in the late season of 2013 and sat me down.
 “Son, I am going to retire and let you take over the business.
 Do you think you are up to the task? … With all the time we have worked together, I think you are ready to run everything.
 I’ll always be here to help and for advice,” my father said.
 We worked together to acquire my DBA and Tax ID along with many other tasks to be ready to officially take over the business.
 On January 1, 2014 I became the owner of Terry’s A/C & Heating.
 It was both a super proud day and sad.
 I’ve worked alongside my father, mentor and best friend for my life… And now all the responsibility would fall on me.
 I have extremely large shoes to fill and pray in 35 years, I’ll have the knowledge and foresight my father has.

 In 2015, I studied to earn North American Technician Excellence certification, a national certification program that tests real-world working knowledge of heating, ventilation, air conditioning and refrigeration technicians.
 Because the industry is constantly evolving, staying up-to-date with the latest technologies, EPA standards, smart thermostats, and energy efficiencies is critical to our business.
-At Terry’s A/C, I strive to be a not only a trusted advisor to help you make informed decisions about how to keep your home or business comfortable but also to treat you as I would my own family – with respect, honesty, and fairness.
-I strive to show up on time, diagnose any problems your HVAC system is having, and recommend solutions that don’t break the bank.
+At Terry’s A/C & Heating, I strive to be a not only a trusted advisor to help you make informed decisions about how to keep your home or business comfortable but also to treat you as I would my own family – with respect, honesty, and fairness.
+I strive to show up on time for your HVAC service call, diagnose any problems your HVAC system is having, and recommend solutions that don’t break the bank.